methods/N_BookAPIV.2/README.md

 ```
 The API will be available at http://127.0.0.1:5000.

+## API Documentation

+This project uses the OpenAPI 3.0 standard for detailed API documentation.
+The full specification, which acts as the API's contract, is defined in the openapi.yml file.

+This document is the single source of truth for:

+* All available endpoints and their supported HTTP methods.
+* The required request parameters and body schemas.
+* The structure of all possible response objects, including error responses.
+* The security schemes and which endpoints require authentication.

+It is highly recommended to use an OpenAPI-compatible viewer to explore the API interactively.
+Many modern IDEs, such as VS Code (with the Swagger Viewer extension) and JetBrains IDEs, have built-in viewers that provide a "Try it out" feature for making live requests to the running application.

 ## Authentication and Authorization

 This API now implements a robust authentication and authorization layer to protect sensitive endpoints.